 Malaysia is home to many paradise islands that will make you go “Wow, how did I not know of this place?“.
-I’m talking blue crystal-clear waters, thriving marine life and gorgeous views to die for.
-If you haven’t been to any of these spectacular islands at all, it’s still not too late.
+Imagine blue crystal-clear waters, thriving marine life and gorgeous views to die for.
+Still, if you haven’t been to any of these spectacular islands at all, it’s not too late.

-Each of these islands has something unique to offer for everyone.
-Whether you’re planning for your next family trip, honeymoon, graduation trip, friends gathering and more – these are the 25 best islands in Malaysia that you should add to your travel list A.S.A.P.!
+Each of these islands have something unique to offer for everyone.
+Whether you’re planning for your next family trip, honeymoon, graduation trip, friends gathering and more – these are the 25 best islands in Malaysia that you should add to your travel list A.S.A.P.

 1. Besar Island – Simple Island Living